 Wildlife artist Bill Berry was my mentor.
 After two years of study, he encouraged me to pursue my art education in more depth so I journeyed to Colorado.

 I returned to Alaska after graduating from Rocky Mountain College of Art in Denver.
 I had to return.
 Those gnarly spruce trees had etched a place in my heart.
-Fairbanks, Alaska is my home.
+Alaska has become my home.

 I sketch and paint in my studio or explore outdoors with a portable easel, brushes and paint en plein air (painting outdoors in the open air).